Chapter 21 : Batting for the Other Team

 I tore out of Snape’s grip.
 “Surely you weren’t expecting a second go after such an abysmal performance?”
 I said cruelly.
 I knew it was twisted of me, but I enjoyed taunting Snape.
 It made me feel a shade better.

 I spent a lot of time alone over the next few days.
-Savage spent quite a lot of time trying to coax me into a better mood.
+Savage tried to coax me into a better mood without success.
 Some days I felt so overwhelmed with uncertainty that I had trouble willing myself out of bed.
 The only shred of hope I had was that the day might bring me good news.
 Even that small shred of hope was tainted with the thought of ‘What if it’s bad news…’

 Charlie raised an eyebrow and said suggestively, “oooh, I haven’t seen you do that in quite a while.”
 He was smiling lazily in an attempt to lighten my mood.
 I told him to get over himself and get into bed.
 What can I say?
-I had a soft spot for spilling my guts in bed.
+I had a soft spot for curling up next to people.
 Charlie knew that and got into bed with me sparing me another lewd remark.

 Charlie was worried by Dawlish’s remarks about Fenrir.
 Nothing had been in the papers, but that wasn’t a reliable source for information.
 No one in the Order seemed to know anything about Remus being hurt… but no one was in contact with him either.
 I was in tears before I finished expressing my worry for Remus.

-Always the gentleman, Charlie held me in his arms and casually cupped my breast.
+Always the gentleman, Charlie held me in his arms and casually cupped my chest.
 I moved his hand to a different spot.
 Then I remembered something.
 “Hey Charlie?”
 I lifted my head from his chest.
 “Do you…” I paused, I couldn’t think of a tactful way to ask so I just went on with it.
-“Do you like guys?
-I mean, are you… gay?”
+“Do you like guys?”